 Provided the reticulated works are vested with NTL, then NTL will provide up to 100% contribution towards 11kV materials on qualifying subdivisions.
-This includes: padmount transformers including installation, 11kV cables, switchgear except for some isolators and associated fixtures.
-On vesting and livening NTL will also pay a further contribution per electrically connected lot as consideration for vesting.
+This includes: padmount transformers including installation, 11kV cables and switchgear, except for some isolators and associated fixtures.
+On vesting and livening, NTL may also pay a further contribution per electrically connected lot as consideration for vesting.